-The communication cycle starts with sender and end with the receiver.
+The communication cycles starts with the sender and ends with the receiver.
 Similarly, the above diagram shown can be explained with the following example:

-- ★ SENDER: Sarah wants to share information about an upcoming project with her colleague, John. - ★ ENCODING: Sarah processes the information in her mind and translates it into a message using words, tone of voice, and body language. - ★ MESSAGE: Sarah verbally communicates the details of the project to John, explaining its objectives, timeline, and tasks involved. - A CHANNEL: Sarah deliver the message through a face-to-face conversation with John. - RECEPTION: John receiver the message, paying attention to Sarah's words, tone of voice, and nonverbal cues. - ☆ DECODING: John mentally processes the message, interpreting its meaning based on his own knowledge and experiences. - ★ FEEDBACK: John responds to Sarah, asking clarifying questions or providing his thoughts and suggestion on the project. - ☆ CHANNEL: John coveys his feedback through verbal communication, continuing the conversation. - RECEPTION: Sarah receiver John's feedback, paying attention to his words, tone, and nonverbal cues. - ☆ DECODING: Sarah mentally processes John's feedback, understanding his perspective and incorporating his suggestions, if applicable. - RESPONES: Sarah replies to John's feedback, addressing any queries or concerns and discussing further steps.
+- Sender: Sarah wants to share information about an upcoming project with her colleague, john. - Encoding: Sarah processes the information in her mind and translates it into a message using, tone of voice, any body language.

+- Message: Sarah verbally communicates the details of the project to john, explaining its objectives, timeline, and tasks involved. - Chanel: Sarah delivers the message through a face to-face conversation with john. - Reception: john receives the message, paying attention to Sarah's words, tone of voice, and nonverbal cues. - Decoding: John mentally processes the message, interpreting its meaning based on his own knowledge and experiences. - Feedback: john responds to Sarah, asking clarifying question or providing his thoughts and suggestions on the project. - Channel: john conveys his feedback through verbal communication, continuing the conversation. - Reception: Sarah receives john's feedback, paying attention to his words, tone, and nonverbal cues. - Decoding: Sarah receives john's feedback, understanding his perspective and incorporating his suggestion, if applicable. - Response: Sarah replies to john's feedback, addressing any queries or concerns and discussing further steps.